dojo/dojo/CONTRIBUTING.md

 It is expected that you will have tested your changes against the existing test cases and appropriate platforms prior to submitting your pull request.

-## Pull Request to Backport into Other Branches

-You should ensure that if it makes sense to issue a Pull Request into the other version branches that your change is applicable for.

 ## Licensing

 All of your submissions are licensed under a dual "New" BSD/AFL license.

 ## Expect Discussion and Rework

-Unless you have been working with contributing to Dojo for a while, expect a robust amount of feedback on your pull requests.
+Unless you have been working with contributing to Dojo for a while, expect a a significant amount of feedback on your pull requests.
 We are a very passionate community and even the committers often will provide robust feedback to each other about their code.
-Don't be offended by such robust feedback or feel that your contributions aren't welcome, it is just that we are quite passionate and Dojo has a long history with many things that are the "Dojo-way" which may be unfamiliar to those who are just starting to contribute.
+Don't be offended by such feedback or feel that your contributions aren't welcome, it is just that we are quite passionate and Dojo has a long history with many things that are the "Dojo-way" which may be unfamiliar to those who are just starting to contribute.